magneticio/vamp.io/content/events/webinar_5_release_strategies_you_should_know.md

-PS - all attendees make a chance to win a free Vamp t-shirt!🚀
+PS - all attendees will have a chance to win a free Vamp t-shirt!🚀